flosoft/TeslaETA/README.md

     - "5051:5051"
 ```

+A more in depth guide on how to run it behind Traefik alongside TeslaLogger, can be found [here](https://florianjensen.com/2022/08/20/sharing-your-eta-with-teslaeta/).

 ## Manual
 Simply run `app.py` while ensuring you have installed all requirements from `requirements.txt` and the `.env` file has been configured.
 A virtualenv is recommended.